 How to Use Your Overseas Insurance

-International SOS is a 24/7 emergency assistance provider with an international network of medical and security professionals available any time to assist you.
+On Call International is a 24/7 emergency assistance provider with a global network of medical and security professionals available any time to assist you.
 They can offer advice, connect you with resources, and work with you to make sure you receive the care and support you need.

-- Identify yourself as a UT student.
-If asked, give them the UT membership number: 11BSGC000037.
+- Identify yourself as a UT Austin student.

 - Tell them what assistance you need and follow their instructions.

-- Note the case number ISOS gives you as it will be helpful later when filing your claim.
+- Record the case number On Call International provides as it will facilitate filing your claim.

 - That’s it!
-Be sure to respond to messages from ISOS so that they know how you’re doing, and work with them if you need any additional assistance.
+Be sure to respond to messages from On Call International so that they know how you’re doing, and work with them if you need any additional assistance.

-If you have any questions about the process, email Global Risk and Safety at firstname.lastname@example.org.
+If you have any questions about the process, please email Global Risk and Safety at firstname.lastname@example.org.